hase-project/hase/README.md

 $ pip install -e .
 ```

+Note: you may need to upgrade your pip >= 9.0.1

 Additionally pyqt5 is required and cannot be installed via pip.

 3. Install test dependencies